Haust-Labs/localsafe.eth/README.md

 > **Disclaimer**: Bear in mind this is still a project in early development.
 It still needs further testing and polishing.
 Feedback and contributions are welcome!

-A web interface for managing multisignature wallets inspired by SafeWallet and EternalSafeWallet.
-This is a 100% local safe wallet with multisig support, import/export, and transaction workflows.
+A 100% local web interface for managing multisignature wallets inspired by SafeWallet and EternalSafeWallet.
+No worrying about the SafeAPI being compromised...
+Run an instance yourself!

 - [MSIG UI](#msig-ui)
   - [Features](#features)